Pull to Refresh

 07Bottom line

-• HuntWise in 2026: Pro $59.99/yr ($19.99/mo), Elite $119.99/yr ($39.99/mo); the site's "$4.99/$9.99 per month" is annual billing divided by twelve.
+• HuntWise in 2026: Pro $59.99/yr ($19.99/mo), Elite $119.99/yr ($39.99/mo), per the App Store as of August 2026.
+The site's "$4.99/$9.99 per month" is those same two plans, annual billing divided by twelve — not cheaper tiers.

 • Elite's case is the 15-day HuntCast and RutCast; Pro is the sane choice for most, and free alternatives cover forecast-plus-trail-cam workflows.